Updated: Dec 6, 2020

 However, very soon, he managed to lose it all.
 Since he did not yet have the necessary knowledge to take only profitable trades and avoid unnecessary trades, he uses his own experience as a cautionary tale for all the people who are just starting with intraday trading.

-Aziz has a very precise and accessible writing style that makes this book a super helpful and easy guide for beginner in day trading.
+Aziz has a very precise and accessible writing style that makes this book a super helpful and easy guide for beginners in day trading.
 Some of the statements I liked the most are:

 Success in trading is not a revolution.
 It is an evolution!